Brondo765/New-Member-Bot/README.md

 ## Start-up:
 To start the bot:
 - Open the command prompt/terminal to the location your folder is located
+- Enter `npm i` to install the latest Discord API packages
-- Type `node bot.js` and a console message should appear stating the bot is online and connected
+- Fianlly enter `node bot.js` and a console message should appear stating the bot is online and connected